![]() ![]() |

 A two-time finalist in California's largest comedy competition, Scotch has performed standup at clubs across the country.
-He's been scouted by the Gong Show, appeared on the BBC's Show Me the Funny reality TV show, was co-nominated for Best Comedy and Best Stunt at the Hollywood Fringe Festival, and LA Weekly called his irreverant troupe of comedy misfits "L.A.'s craziest improv show."
+He's been scouted by the Gong Show, appeared on the BBC's Show Me the Funny reality TV show, was co-nominated for Best Comedy and Best Stunt at the Hollywood Fringe Festival, and LA Weekly called his irreverent troupe of comedy misfits "L.A.'s craziest improv show."

 In 2007, Scotch launched Meth Coffee, an underground coffee company in San Francisco as a branding experiment and ongoing performance.
 Donning a crazy wig as the company's paranoid spokesman, he attracted press from CNN, NBC, NPR, Maxim, The Washington Post, and The New York Times while selling super-caffeinated coffee beans in white druggy bags.
 The product was eventually banned in Illinois by its Attorney General (which boosted national sales even more).